top of page

 What if I’ve never used full manual mode before?

-No problem!
-But is is a good idea to know how to change your camera settings (please see the first question above).
+I can help you shoot with confidence on full manual - but is is a good idea to know how to change your camera settings before we begin.
 Many of my clients are using Aperture or Shutter Speed Priority Mode.
 I’ll guide you step-by-step through settings like shutter speed, aperture, ISO, and focus modes.
 You’ll learn to take control of your camera and gain confidence in the field.

 How do I book a coaching session or workshop?

-Bookings for workshops can be made directly through my website.
-Simply visit the Workshops page to view upcoming workshops.
-Spaces are limited to 3 - 5, so booking early is recommended.
+Bookings for tuition and workshops can be made directly through my website.
+Simply visit the Tuition page to view upcoming options.
+Spaces are always limited to provide a high level of support, so booking early is recommended.

-Visit the One-on-One Coaching page to request a coaching session.
-They are subject to availability as I do travel fairly frequently for birding trips.
+Visit the One-on-One Coaching page to request a coaching session at Panboola Wetlands.
+They are subject to availability as I do travel away for birding trips.
 Let me know as early as possible and I will do my best to accommodate you.

 What is your cancellation policy?